Hey, what’s up, guys?

 Sometimes you move left to the right because you want to change your composition, but something gets in your way, and zooming in just a tiny bit wouldn’t solve this problem for you.

-So, over time I started to realize that while the image quality on prime lenses is incredible.
+So, over time I realized that the image quality on prime lenses is incredible.

-There’s a lot to be said for the functionality of zoom lenses for a hobbyist, I found those to be perfect, but once I started booking paid gigs, I found out that there’s actually a huge draw to shooting.
+There’s a lot to be said about the functionality of zoom lenses for a hobbyist, I found those to be perfect, but once I started booking paid gigs, I found out there’s a huge draw to shooting.

-I worked for a travel guide for a while, and we would feature everything in a city that we could find.
+I worked for a travel guide for a while, and we would feature everything we could find in a city.

 So, good restaurants, famous people, music venues, outdoor hiking, opportunities, etc.

-Stopping to change lenses meant that I just didn’t get the shot; that’s why I invested in a zoom lens, and this 16 to 35 to me is indispensable for that.
+Stopping to change lenses meant I didn’t get the shot, so I invested in a zoom lens, which is indispensable for this 16 to 35.

-Well, I don’t find myself shooting a whole lot of interior stuff nowadays, like restaurants and music venues.
+I don’t shoot much interior stuff nowadays, like restaurants and music venues.

-I do still find myself doing a lot of running gun photography and videography in the outdoors, and this is still by far my go-to lens when you’re on a hike.
+I still find myself doing a lot of running gun photography and videography outdoors, and this is my go-to lens when you’re on a hike.

-The 16 to 35 is a fantastic focal length, the 16 super-wide for great landscape shots.
+The 16 to 35 is a fantastic focal length, and the 16 is super-wide for great landscape shots.

 F 2.8, for me, is plenty of apertures to get great bokeh and drop off if you want to isolate them against the background, and more so if you’re shooting with something like a seminar.

-For where you have 42 or more megapixels to play with, that 35 millimeters on the top and actually can be cropped into a close to 60 or 70 millimeters, and you’ll still have enough resolution leftover for a magazine placement, especially on the internet.
+For where you have 42 or more megapixels to play with, that 35 millimeters on the top can be cropped into close to 60 or 70 millimeters.
+You’ll still have enough resolution left over for a magazine placement, especially on the internet.

-Now for running gun video projects, this lens also has a lot more flexibility than you think.
+Now for running gun video projects, this lens has much more flexibility than you think.

-But with Sony cameras, you have the option to crop into a super 35 field of view, which turns 35 millimeters at the zooming extent of this lens into just about 50 millimeters.
+But with Sony cameras, you can crop into a super 35 field of view, which turns 35 millimeters at the zooming extent of this lens into just about 50 millimeters.

-The one downside of it is that this lens is heavy, especially compared to many prime lenses.
+The one downside is that this lens is heavy, especially compared to many prime lenses.

 And I found that it does tend to sort of overload gimbals and steady cams and overloads my shoulders after a long day of shooting.